 Resisting an Unlawful Arrest

-First off, Virginia law only criminalizes the act of resisting a lawful arrest.
+The Virginia Code only criminalizes the act of resisting a lawful arrest.

 In other words, you may be able to fight the charges against you if you can prove that the officer was conducting an unlawful arrest.

 People sometimes confuse the term “unlawful arrest” with the idea that an officer can not arrest an innocent person.

 However, in legal terms, “unlawful arrest” more commonly refers to an arrest performed in the absence of “probable cause.”

 For this reason, if the Commonwealth finds you not guilty of the original crime, but rules that the officer had a legitimate reason to arrest you, you can still be charged with resisting arrest.